cortex-js/cortexjs.io/docs/mathfield/09-integration.md

 in order to provide more control of the caching of those assets.

 In this case, you should include the stylesheet `mathlive-fonts.css` to your project.
-You can find this stylesheet in the `dist` folder on GitHub or in the `mathlive` folder in your `node_modules` directory.
+You can find this stylesheet in the `mathlive` folder in your `node_modules` directory.

 If you import this stylesheet, use `import mathliveStyle from "mathlive/fonts.css"`